simonflood/ood-documentation/source/customizations.rst

       msg: |
         <% if Time.now < Time.new(2018, 9, 24, 12, 0, 0) %>
-        A **Ruby Partial Downtime** for 4 hours on Monday, September 24 from 8:00am to 12:00pm will prevent SSH login to Ruby nodes and and Ruby VDI sessions.
+        A **Ruby Partial Downtime** for 4 hours on Monday, September 24 from 8:00am to 12:00pm will prevent SSH login to Ruby nodes and Ruby VDI sessions.
         <% end %>

 .. note:: Warnings about the announcement file being missing may be present in users' nginx logs.
 Despite the warning the Dashboard will still function normally without those files being present.